-Maror or bitter herbs (normally horseradish) as a reminder of the oppression of the Israelites;
+- Maror or bitter herbs (normally horseradish) – a reminder of the oppression of the Israelites

 There are countless resources on this beautiful meal and how you can make it a part of your family traditions.
 I hope you’ll have the opportunity this spring to experience the beauty of this tradition and take a moment to reflect on the rich, deep history of our faith.

 This thick past is simple to make and is used during Passover as a reminder of the mortar used by the Israelites when they were slaves in Egypt.